 The cause of a TIA is sought as for causes of ischemic strokes Etiology Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
-Common causes... read more ; evaluation includes tests for carotid stenosis, cardiac sources of emboli, atrial fibrillation, and hematologic abnormalities and screening for stroke risk factors.
+Common causes... read more ; evaluation includes tests for carotid stenosis, cardiac sources of emboli, atrial fibrillation Atrial Fibrillation Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
+Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
+Atrial thrombi may form... read more , and hematologic abnormalities and screening for stroke risk factors.
 Because risk of subsequent ischemic stroke is high and immediate, evaluation proceeds rapidly, usually on an inpatient basis.
 It is not clear which patients, if any, can be safely discharged from the emergency department.
 Risk of stroke after TIA or minor stroke is highest within the first 24 to 48 hours, so if either is suspected, patients are typically admitted to the hospital for telemetry and evaluation.

 Treatment of TIA

-Treatment of transient ischemic attacks is aimed at preventing strokes; antiplatelet drugs and statins are used.
-Carotid endarterectomy or arterial angioplasty plus stenting can be useful for some patients, particularly those who have no neurologic deficits but who are at high risk of stroke.
+Treatment of transient ischemic attacks is aimed at preventing strokes; antiplatelet medications and statins are used.
+Carotid endarterectomy or arterial angioplasty plus stenting can be useful for some patients, particularly those who have no neurologic deficits but who are at high risk of stroke (> 70% ipsilateral carotid stenosis).
 Anticoagulation is indicated if cardiac sources of emboli are present.

 Modifying stroke risk factors, when possible, may prevent stroke.